 🍟 How to Make Taro Fries

 First, start by slicing and peeling the taro roots.
 I usually start by cutting thick slices and then peeling them.
 It’s easier this way compared to peeling the whole taro root.

 Next, soak the taro strips in salted water for about 30 minutes.
 This step will help remove some of the starch and yield crispier fries!

 Once soaked, drain well and place the taro strips on a few sheets of kitchen paper towel or a clean towel to remove the excess water.

 Finally, fry the taro strips for 4-5 minutes or until golden brown.

-Quick tip: the oil should not be too hot or your fries might burn before being cooked through.
+A quick tip: the oil should not be too hot, or your fries might burn before being cooked through.
 I recommend testing the temperature with just one taro fry and adjusting the heat accordingly.

-Once the fries are golden brown, remove from the oil and transfer to a plate lined with kitchen paper towels to remove the excess oil.
+Once the fries are golden brown, remove them from the oil and transfer them to a plate lined with kitchen paper towels to remove the excess oil.

 🥬 How to Make Cilantro Mayo